The suit of swords is one of the four suits in the minor arcana, and it represents our logic and capacity for thinking.

 Nine of Swords

-The nine of swords appears when you are experiencing fear and anxiety.
+The Nine of Swords appear when you are experiencing fear and anxiety.

-When it shows up in your reading, it is a reminder that you should not worry.
+When it appears in your reading, it reminds you not to worry.
 In reverse, it reminds you that you are hard on yourself.

 Ten of Swords

-In reverse, it reminds you that the more you resist, the more the issue will continue to drag on.
+In reverse, it reminds you that the more you resist, the more the issue will continue.

 Page of Swords

-When this card appears in your reading, it tells you to get things in motion.
+When the Page of Swords appears in your reading, it tells you to get things in motion.

 You should start your research, get the facts, plan the process, and start working.